 - POAs giving ‘all powers’ to an agent, such as managing all banking transactions, are known as a general power of attorney documents.
 These POAs list the types of things the agent can do.
 But these powers are typically broad and will depend on the exact preparation of the paper.

 - An LPOA, a limited power of attorney, is specific (may also be called a Special Power of Attorney).
-It gives power to the agent to act only on specific matters named in the document, such as signing papers in a real estate transaction, making medical decisions, or conducting certain financial operations as a portfolio manager.
+It gives power to the agent to act only on specific matters named in the document.
+Examples include signing papers in a real estate transaction, making medical decisions, or conducting certain financial operations as a portfolio manager.
 These powers are known as ‘less than all powers.’

 Typically, a power of attorney goes in to force at the time the document is signed.
 It remains in force until the principal is deemed incapacitated – unable to make their own coherent decisions.